Regulation Explained by an OT

 Sensory overloaded = too much information Sensory overload is a term which describes the experience an individual with sensory differences may have when they receive too much sensory information.
 The brain is unable [...]

-The problem with a sensory diet Sensory diets are a structured list of sensory strategies which an individual can use throughout the day to help to support their arousal, attention and focus.
-They [...]
+Sensory diets to support arousal Sensory diets are a structured list of sensory strategies which can be used throughout the day to help a child or adult support their arousal, attention and focus. [...]

 Lisa's story - Supporting Sensory at School Sensory differences are thought to occur in between 5-16% of the population.
 This means up to four students in a mainstream classroom may experience sensory differences. [...]